Noah-1711/React-Mct-Project/README.md

 # App contains following Components

-Home Component
+:Home Component
-Product Component
+:Product Component
-User Component
+:User Component
-Contact Component
+:Contact Component
-Login Component
+:Login Component
-ProductDetails Component
+:ProductDetails Component
-Navbar Component
+:Navbar Component

 - Whenever Application Starts, It Shows the Login page and  after  click on login button with Valid Credential  in the follwing inputs  will take us in home component